 As an experienced stylist and fashion editor, what are your best clothing tips for pregnancy and nursing?

 Invest in a few garments of good quality that are designed for pregnancy and nursing.
 There is nothing worse than garments that chafe or slip in the "wrong" places.
 Two concrete tips: A nursing bra that fits comfortably even at night.
-Stretchy black pants are both comfy and stylish, and you can wear them before, during and after pregnancy.
-I live in my 24/7 bra and my Once-on-never off flared pants from Boob.
+Stretchy black maternity trousers are both comfy and stylish, and you can wear them before, during and after pregnancy.
+I live in my nursing bra and my flared maternity trousers from Boob.
 When you wear a dress over trousers, it also gives you a nice silhouette.
 It’s both trendy and comfortable.

 What is your best life hack to make everyday life easier?